rcasaluce/diff_heu_heu/README.md

-# White-box Model Validation with Statistical Model Checking and Process Mining
+# New Diff Model for White-box Model Validation with Statistical Model Checking and Process Mining

 ## Overview